Ccupidr/OCaml-test/README.md

 ShortestPath Algorithm: Dijkstra in OCaml

-run it you will see Output:
+Run it you will see Output:

 Distance 0 to 1 : 3.000000	and the path is: 0->1